pandas-dev/pandas/doc/source/user_guide/cookbook.rst

                         for ind, row in df.iterrows()}) df_orgz

-`Rolling apply with a DataFrame returning a series
+`Rolling apply with a DataFrame returning a Series
 <http://stackoverflow.com/questions/19121854/using-rolling-apply-on-a-dataframe-object>`__

 Rolling Apply to multiple columns where function calculates a Series before a Scalar from the Series is returned